 The responsibility for being properly registered lies with the student, who should consult with the assigned adviser in preparing a program of courses and/or research.
-A schedule of courses, hours, class location, and registration procedures is obtainable online through the Office of the Registrar (https://www.uakron.edu/registrar).
+A schedule of courses, hours, class location, and registration procedures is obtainable online through the Office of the Registrar.